Masquerade ceremony: History

 During the era of enslavement in the Americas, free and enslaved Black people fused African religions with carnivals to continue practicing their culture under the Code Noir.
 The Code Noir in French colonies forbid all non-Catholic religions and required free and enslaved people to convert to Catholicism.
 As an act of resistance and to outsmart their enslavers, Africans syncretized their masking culture with European parading traditions.

+Ritual masquerades are primarily known for and understood to be within indigenous African religious context and to uphold specific protocol that is unchanging and very strict.
+In different cultures the men masqueraders are known for playing integral and vital parts of society in generating perpetual wealth.
+In Salu Mpasu, men would perform certain deeds and paid expensive fees to the me already performing in the masquerades.
+These masquerades would happen in a territory marked out by white flour and they would perform within the restricted area, creating minimal interaction with the crowd, as they watch from they other side of the line. without crossing it.

 Choreography

 Masquerade choreography is an important part of the ritual, performance and storytelling.
-The choreography movements are designed to express identity, spirit, or of the masquerader, often blending with rhythm, symbolism, and tradition into a strong visual expression.
+With dance being Arica's most popular form of recreation, the choreography movements are designed to express identity, spirit, or of the masquerader, often blending with rhythm, symbolism, and tradition into a strong visual expression.
 The dancers play important roles in many spiritual and communal ceremonies, with their performances deeply tied to symbolic roles.
 In many cultures, masked performers represent divine beings, nature spirits, or revered ancestors.
 Others take on the task of calming spiritual forces through movement, while some entertain crowds during festivals and public events.

 In West African masquerade ceremonies, choreography is deeply influenced by gender divisions, with masked dancing traditionally performed by men due to spiritual, cultural, and ritual significance.
-These male dancers often belong to secret societies and embody ancestral spirits, deities, or natural forces through physically demanding, symbolically telling movements.
+These male dancers often belong to secret societies and embody ancestral spirits, deities, or natural forces through physically demanding, rapid, or even forceful symbolically telling movements.
 Women dancers are to play vital roles by singing, and guiding the ceremony's rhythm, especially in inspiration or initiation rituals.

+These masquerades uses rhythm and movement to push a narrative to help retell stories that are impactful to their specific culture.
+In areas like Guinea and surrounding places the Sòmonò masquerades use puppet characters to help push a story and remind the communities of the importance of the Niger River.